peeyushrao/peeyushrao.github.io/CWPP/kubernetes-fundamentals-day1.md

 > **Real-world scale:** Google creates and terminates millions of containers per week.
 That's the level of agility containers enable.

 ---
+Yes.
+For first-pass cleanup, I would keep the conversational teaching style intact and only fix grammar, repetition, and structure.
+That preserves the instructor's voice and makes it easier to create polished notes later.

+---

+The classic problem in software development is: *"The code works on my machine but not in the production environment."*

+One solution is to create a package that contains not only the application code but also all its dependent libraries and runtime requirements, such as Java, Tomcat, Ubuntu, configuration files, and other dependencies.
+We package everything together and ship it to the production environment.
+Once this package is available, the user simply runs it.
+The application gets an environment that already contains all the required libraries and dependencies, so it behaves exactly the same way as it did during development.
+Anyone accessing the application over the internet is interacting with this packaged environment.

+We can use Docker to create this package.
+Docker is a container runtime engine and is also required in the production environment.
+Using Docker, a developer creates a package consisting of the application code, configuration, frameworks, tools, and dependencies required for the application to run.
+This package is then shipped to production.
+The production environment only needs to run the package, and the application starts with all its dependencies already available.
+This is how Docker helps ensure that the application works consistently across different environments.

+Docker is designed to package and run applications on any server.
+It bundles the application together with its libraries, frameworks, and dependencies into a single deployable unit.
+This process is known as **containerization**.
+There is technically no term called "dockerization"; Docker is simply one of the tools used to perform containerization.

+A container is essentially a packaged unit that contains the application along with everything it needs to run.
+When the package is executed, the application runs inside the container.
+You can think of the container as the environment where the application lives.

+Many people confuse containers with virtual machines, but they are not the same.
+Virtual machines are heavyweight because they contain a complete operating system and their own kernel.
+Containers are lightweight because they share the host operating system's kernel.
+A container uses resources from the host machine, whereas a virtual machine has dedicated resources and its own operating system stack.
+This difference makes containers much more efficient and faster to start.

+When we talk about Docker and Kubernetes, the concept of a container remains the same.
+Docker gives us the ability to build images and run containers.
+An image is the packaged blueprint, and when an image is executed, it creates a container.
+Docker is generally focused on creating and running containers.

+Kubernetes operates at a higher level.
+Instead of creating one container at a time, Kubernetes allows us to create and manage many containers using a single command.
+In Kubernetes, containers are usually grouped inside an object called a **Pod**.
+The concept of the container remains the same, but Kubernetes adds orchestration capabilities around it.

+The term **orchestration** is very important.
+Orchestration means automatically managing the lifecycle of containers.
+It includes creating containers, deleting them, scaling them up and down, scheduling them across machines, and ensuring they remain healthy.
+Docker gives us the mechanism to build images and run containers, while Kubernetes provides an automated way to manage containers at scale.

+Suppose I build a web application and want to run it in ten containers.
+Ten is actually a very small number.
+Imagine I want to run five hundred containers.
+As more users access my application, I want additional containers to be created automatically.
+When traffic decreases, I want the number of containers to reduce automatically.
+This is where clusters become important.

+A cluster is simply a collection of machines, often virtual machines, working together.
+I might start with a cluster containing three virtual machines.
+Each virtual machine provides CPU and memory resources where containers can run.
+As user demand increases, more containers are scheduled onto these machines.

+Eventually, the virtual machines themselves may run out of resources.
+In that case, I can scale the infrastructure.
+I can either increase resources on existing virtual machines (vertical scaling) or add more virtual machines to the cluster (horizontal scaling).
+In cloud environments, this process can even happen automatically through autoscaling.

+At this point, managing everything manually becomes impossible.
+Who will monitor resource usage?
+Who will decide when to create containers or add new virtual machines?
+This is exactly why Kubernetes exists.
+Kubernetes continuously watches the state of the cluster and automatically performs these actions based on rules that we define.

+Another important capability is resource management.
+By default, a container could potentially consume all available resources on a machine.
+We generally don't want that.
+Kubernetes allows us to define limits for CPU and memory usage.
+For example, we can specify that a container should use only 500 millicores of CPU or a specific amount of memory.
+This ensures that one application does not consume all resources and affect other workloads running on the same infrastructure.

+---

 ## What Is a Container?